-This year, we have reorganized the criteria discussed above into rounds that prioritize the most critical content.
-First, Member websites must meet a minimum threshold for accountability and transparency (see additional detail in previous answer), as well as for constituent service, to advance to the second round.
-Next, sites must meet a usability threshold in the areas of navigation, organization, design, readability, and timeliness.
-Finally, the sites that make it to the third round will be reviewed in detail on the remaining criteria to determine the finalists.
-At this point, the criteria and categories are weighted by importance, and this formula is used to determine the award winners.
+This year, CMF reorganized the criteria discussed above into rounds that prioritize the most critical content.
+First, Member websites had to meet a minimum threshold for accountability and transparency (see additional detail in previous answer), as well as for constituent service, to advance to the second round.
+Next, sites had to meet a usability threshold in the areas of navigation, organization, design, readability, and timeliness.
+Finally, the sites that made it to the third round were reviewed in detail on the remaining criteria to determine the finalists.
+At this point, the criteria and categories were weighted by importance, and this formula was used to determine the award winners.

 The focus of this year's awards is to highlight the best of the best in Congress, not provide a complete assessment of Congress's online communications.
-By eliminating sites through rounds, only the finalists will be judged against the full set of criteria.
-This approach means we will not be issuing grades or "report cards" to offices noting how well your site performed in our evaluations.
+By eliminating sites through rounds, only the finalists were judged against the full set of criteria.
+This approach means we will not issue grades or "report cards" to offices noting how well your site performed in our evaluations.
 Instead, offices should look to the award winners as examples of what you could be doing with your online communications.

 Sites are evaluated by nonpartisan CMF staff who are trained extensively on the criteria, grading standards, and how to objectively evaluate sites.
 Evaluators go through several rounds of test evaluations to ensure that each criterion—especially the qualitative ones—are applied consistently.
 During the evaluations, evaluators overlap on select sites to further ensure accuracy.

 CMF offers a lot of information on how to improve your online communications:

 - The blog posts on the 10 categories above are a good place to start.
 These categories outline the specific criteria we look for in our evaluations and questions you should ask yourself when conducting a self-assessment of your site.